-Memphis, Tennessee sisters Sandy and Donna Rhodes aren't well known, but they released a first-rate album in 1967 under the moniker the Lonesome Rhodes that should have been more popular than it was.
-The duo mixed folk and country on their lone LP release, which was produced by Chet Atkins.
-Despite having a name producer and a pair of antastic voices, they didn't have much success outside of country circles.
-None of their singles hit the pop charts and their album quickly faded into obscurity and never officially came out on CD.
+The group was a duo comprised of sisters Sandy and Donna and they definitely could sing.
+The duo mixed folk and country along with cover songs and originals on this LP, which was produced by Chet Atkins.
+But despite the name producer and fantastic voices, they didn't have much success outside of country circles.
+None of their singles hit the pop charts and their album quickly fell into oblivion and has never officially come out on CD.

-Scroll ahead some thirty years and I myself might have ignored this group had it not been for the cool-looking colored-vinyl foreign pressing of this album I chanced across.
-(See image at right.)
-Boy do I miss the days before the vinyl revival, when you could get super-rare, high-quality stuff like this for bargain prices.
+I myself might have ignored this group had it not been for the cool-looking colored-vinyl foreign pressing of this album I chanced across back in 2001 (see image at right).
+Didn't cost me that much either.
+Boy do I miss the days before the vinyl revival when you could get rare, high-quality stuff like this for bargain prices.
 But I digress.

 The album really impressed me.
-One of the sisters, Sandy, wrote almost all of the songs and virtually all of 'em are catchy in that special mid-'60s sort of way.
-The duo's two-part harmonies come off like a female version of the Everly Brothers, and work especially well on one of the cover songs, "I Wanna Be Free," which is best known in its version(s) by the Monkees.
+One of the sisters, Sandy, wrote the original songs and virtually all of 'em are catchy in that special mid-'60s sort of way.
+The duo's two-part harmonies come off like a female version of the Everly Brothers, and work especially well on one of the cover songs, "I Wanna Be Free," best known in its version(s) by the Monkees.

-Colored vinyl has a reputation for being noisy sounding.
-But my pressing of this album was reasonably quiet -- something you all will notice when listening to this rip, which sounds fab if I do say so myself.
+Colored vinyl has a reputation for sounding noisy, but my pressing of this album was reasonably quiet -- something you all will notice when listening to this rip, which sounds fab if I do say so myself.
 I also made scans of the discs and cover -- the back of which has liner notes by the late Skeeter Davis.
 I'd have liked to include the group's non-LP singles, but didn't have 'em all.
 Does anyone out there have anything more from this group?